 In a Business Succession Agreement, where there is funding for the purchase price (e.g. because there is an Insurance Policy), it may contain two options:

 The Call Option – one exercisable by the Purchasers; and

 The Put Option – one exercisable by the Vendor.

 Over time, the purchase price may be reviewed while the owners are alive due to varying business worth.

 This avoids disputes with respect to the valuation after one of the Proprietors has died and it provides certainty to both the Purchaser and the Vendor, as one option will be exercised.

 Do we really need a Buy-Sell Agreement if we take out insurance on each business partner?

 Yes.
 If you haven’t signed a Business Succession Agreement then there is no actual ‘crediting provision’ for the transfer of the assets to the remaining business owner/s.

 The Estate could potentially ask for payment of the business value, even though the insurance proceeds have been received.

-Therefore we recommend very strongly that a succession agreement be documented to avoid issue such as these.
+Therefore we very strongly recommend that a Business Succession Agreement be documented to avoid issues such as these.